This guide covers the rationale and development of the Faculty Development Plan and Proposal.

-- There should be a clear statement as to the evidence that will be produced for evaluating the extent of attainment of each goal.
+- There should be a clear statement of the evidence that will be produced for evaluating the extent of attainment of each goal.

-- Each goal should reflect a contribution to one or more of the following emphases:
+- Each goal should reflect a contribution to one or more of the following priorities:

-- Strengthening Marywood University as an institution for Christian higher education
+- Strengthening Marywood University as an institution for Christian higher/her education

 - Developing students

 - Purely personal objectives are a valuable part of individual growth and are appropriate for inclusion in an individual plan, but as a matter of propriety may not reflective of the faculty activity report.

 - There must be a direct relationship between the faculty activity report and the individual’s plan.

 A faculty member should design his/her plan for personal and professional growth on the basis of the general statement of long-range projections.
 Plans remain in effect for three years and need to be renewed, revised and discussed with his/her chair and dean.

 Begin with a cover sheet that includes your name, department, and the time period for which the current plan is being designed (not to exceed three years).

 - Scope of the Plan in Relation to the Faculty Activity Report